pachun/old.pachun.github.io/_posts/2016-04-03-beginning-tdd-start-by-hardcoding-to-get-a-green-test.md

 end
 ```

-Because you wrote code contingent upon an untested assumption, Diane was able to
+Because we wrote code dependent upon an untested assumption, Diane was able to
-invalidate your assumption even though she properly test drove her feature.
-Now
+invalidate it without causing any tests to fail even though she properly
-every customer qualifies for a refund regardless of the world's state.
-Big bug.
+test drove her feature.
+Now every customer qualifies for a refund regardless of

-Obviously, you will fall into this trap occasionally.
-It happens.
-As you get
+the world's state and our code is to blame.
+Everyone falls into this trap.
+It happens less as you become more adept
-better at testing and you learn new strategies it will happen less.
+at testing strategies.

-As a general rule of thumb, you should not be able to delete any code without it
+As a rule, we should not be able to delete any code without breaking a test.
+If we can
-making a test fail.
-If code can be deleted without a test failing, it either
+delete code without breaking a test, that code either
 contains assumptions that aren't being validated routinely by your test suite, or
-it's cruft and it's doing nothing.
+it's doing nothing and that's [cruft](https://www.google.com/search?sourceid=chrome-psyapi2&ion=1&espv=2&ie=UTF-8&q=define%20cruft&oq=define%20cruft&aqs=chrome..69i57j0l4.1185j0j7).
 Either way, you don't want it.

 ---